-If you need money for an emergency, home improvement needs, or another type of large purchase, it can be an overwhelming feeling.
+If you need money for an emergency, home improvement needs, debt consolidation, or another type of large purchase, it can be an overwhelming feeling.
 Getting a personal loan is an option, but it can be difficult to decide which bank offers the best personal loan for your needs.
 With varying interest rates, extra fees, and other hidden costs, that personal loan can end up costing far more than you expected.

 USAA is one bank that offers personal loans to past and present military personnel and their families.
 Founded as the United States Army Automobile Association in 1922 by a group of Army officers who wanted to create automobile insurance for themselves, the name changed to United Services Automobile Association in 1924.
 USAA Federal Savings Bank was formed in 1983 as a subsidiary; as of 2015, the bank held over $62.5 billion in deposits.